keep-starknet-strange/satoru/book/src/smart-contracts-architecture/chain-module.md

 ## Chain Module

 The Chain module provides functionalities to query chain-specific variables.
 It is designed as a library contract for retrieving the current block number and timestamp.
-Due to some current limitations, it can't be used as a library and is instead implemented as a standalone contract.
-This issue is highlighted in the contract's comments with a TODO to fix it in the future.

 This module contains the following Cairo library file: